 Offering more than just taste, thyme boasts a wealth of health benefits due to its rich antioxidant content.
 Historical uses have highlighted antibacterial and possibly antifungal properties, making it a useful addition to herbal teas aimed at soothing stomach issues.

-As small as it may be growing only 15 to 30 centimeters tall, this powerhouse herb is integral in elevating pastas, baking hearty dumplings or perfecting beef dishes with both scent and savoriness.
+As small as it may be growing only 15 to 30 centimetres tall, this powerhouse herb is integral in elevating pasta, baking hearty dumplings or perfecting beef dishes with both scent and savoriness.

 Whether you opt for lemon thyme’s citrus notes or stick with the classic common variety, incorporating this herb into your cooking routine adds depth and tradition to every bite.